 Lynn’s goal is to achieve more luminosity in her life and in her artistic endeavors, hoping to convey the richness and depth of life and relationships in her artwork.
 She enjoys a variety of interests, thereby promoting her versatility in painting many subjects, including portraits, landscapes, and florals, as well as local and international scenes.
 She loves to travel and portray life in other cultures.

-As a member of the juried Pikes Peak Pastel Society and Colorado Pastel Society, Lynn has won many awards.
-The Latino Chamber of Commerce chose her painting, “The Storyteller” for their 2007 Lithograph.
+As a member of the Pikes Peak Pastel Society, Lynn has won many awards.
+The Latino Chamber of Commerce chose 2 paintings, “The Storyteller” and “Water Women” for their 2011 and 2014 Lithographs.
 She was the cover artist for the 2007-8 and 2009-9 Choral Society programs.
 She has had numerous one woman exhibits; fall 2009 she was invited by the PW Library district to exhibit 25 paintings of southwest theme.
-She has been in many invitationals for Art at Christmas for the Pueblo Bank and Trust and for “Espiritu” in Pueblo since it’s inception.
+She has been in many invitationals for Art at Christmas for the Pueblo Bank and Trust and for “Espiritu” in Pueblo since its inception.
+She was honored to have a one-woman show at the Sangre de Cristo Arts Center in Spring 2017.

 She is an Associate member of the Pastel Society of America.